mlresearch/v130/_posts/2021-03-18-karolina-dziugaite21a.md

   between the posterior and prior.
-For so-called linear PAC-Bayes risk bounds based on the empirical risk of a fixed posterior kernel, it is possible to minimize the expected value of the bound by choosing the prior to be the expected posterior, which we call the \\emph{oracle} prior on the account that it is distribution dependent.
+For so-called linear PAC-Bayes risk bounds based on the empirical risk of a fixed posterior kernel, it is possible to minimize the expected value of the bound by choosing the prior to be the expected posterior, which we call the <em>oracle</em> prior on the account that it is distribution dependent.
   In this work, we show that the bound based on the oracle prior can be suboptimal:
   In some cases, a stronger bound is obtained by using a data-dependent oracle prior, i.e., a conditional expectation of the posterior, given a subset of the training